sgchun/nps/README.md

    **Note: Do not blindly add the above lines.
 The details will depend on individual system configurations.**

 5. We provide job scripts to prepare training and validation cohorts for NPS.
 These scripts require [bgenix](https://bitbucket.org/gavinband/bgen/wiki/bgenix) and [QCTOOL v2](https://www.well.ox.ac.uk/~gav/qctool/).
-Please modify the job scripts (`ukbb_support/*.job`) load **bgen** and **qctool** modules if necessary.
+Please modify the job scripts (`ukbb_support/*.job`) to load **bgen** and **qctool** modules as necessary.

 ## Input files for NPS
 To run NPS, you need the following set of input files:

 1. **GWAS summary statistics.** NPS supports two summary statistics formats: *minimal* and *preformatted*.
-   - The summary statistics in the *minimal* format can be automatically converted into the *preformatted* format and harmonized with training genotype data using provided NPS scripts (See [here](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohort-for-nps) for the details).
+   - The summary statistics in the *minimal* format can be automatically converted into the *preformatted* format and harmonized with training genotype data using provided NPS scripts (See [here](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps) for the step-by-step instruction).
 The minimal format is a tab-delimited text file with the following seven or eight columns:
      - **chr**: chromosome number.
 NPS expects only chromosomes 1-22.
      - **pos**: base position of SNP.
      - **a1** and **a2**: Alleles at each SNP in any order.